puniaa/guava-disease-classifier/README.md

 guava_disease_classifier.py: The Streamlit app to interact with the model and visualize predictions.
 model_checkpoints: Checkpoint files for the trained deep learning model. model_checkpoint_*.ckpt.index: Index files for each checkpoint of the model training process.

 Dataset
+The dataset used for training is not included in this repository due to its size:
-The dataset consists of 3,784 augmented images of guava fruits, categorized into three classes:
+You can download it here: https://www.kaggle.com/datasets/asadullahgalib/guava-disease-dataset The dataset consists of 3,784 augmented images of guava fruits, categorized into three classes:
 Anthracnose (a fungal disease),
 Fruit Flies (insect infestation),
 Healthy fruits.